 Step 1: Install And Activate BetterDocs On WordPress

 First, install and activate BetterDocs on your WordPress website.
 Navigate to Plugins→ Add New from your dashboard and search for 'BetterDocs'.
 Click ‘Install’ and then ‘Activate’.

-Next, install BetterDocs Pro as well.
+Next, install BetterDocs Pro ook.

 Step 2: Create Multiple Knowledge Bases Feature In BetterDocs